LpeX/kilo-tool-readme/README.md

 # Tekken Moveset Extractor By [kiloutre](https://twitter.com/kiloutre)

-This tool's main purpose is to port over movelists and mechanics from Tekken Tag 2 into Tekken 7.
+This tool's main purpose is to port over move lists and mechanics from Tekken Tag 2 into Tekken 7.

 It also allows you to change the move set of characters already in Tekken 7 to other characters in the 7 roster.